MonikaSzucs/comp-2825-computer-architecture-organization/class1/README.md

 - As you keep adding more levels it will make things more slower/less speed.
 It will make it more modular as you add more levels.
 - the more instructions that are below the more powerful the level above

+## Which is more powerful

+`Lower-level languages` can be considered more powerful in scenarios where you need maximum control over hardware, performance, and efficiency.
+They give you the ability to write highly optimized, fine-tuned code for specialized hardware.

+`Higher-level languages` are generally more powerful in terms of developer productivity, portability, and ease of use.
+While they may not give you as much control over hardware, they let you solve problems faster and more abstractly, which is often more valuable for many modern applications.

+It depends on what you mean by "power":

+`Hardware/Computational Control:` The digital logic level (Level 0) is more "powerful" because it gives you complete control over computation and is the foundation for all computing.
+Every program you write in a high-level language eventually compiles down to machine instructions that run on this level.

+`Ease of Problem Solving and Productivity`: The higher-level languages (Level 5) are more "powerful" in the sense that they allow you to rapidly create complex applications and solve problems without needing to manage the intricacies of hardware or machine code.

 ---

 Video 1:50:00 explanation